Occupational therapy sessions for adults in Philadelphia, PA

 There are many other conditions that can be addressed by occupational therapy.
 However, some situations are not appropriate for telehealth services.
 (Examples: a person with a hand injury who needs custom splints, a person who had a recent stroke and needs extensive retraining to use their weak arm in a functional way.)

-If you have a condition not in the above list and are interested in occupational therapy, please schedule a phone call or video chat so we can discuss your situation.
+If you have a condition not in the above list and are interested in occupational therapy, please schedule a phone call or video chat so we can discuss your situation and make sure we can meet your needs.

 Do you provide occupational therapy sessions for children and teenagers?